Health and Safety

-Loch Lyme Lodge's 120-acre campus and waterfront is ideally suited to maintain the health and safety of our guests.
-The private cabins spaced across the property naturally allow family groups to relax within their “bubble” and distance from other guests.
+Loch Lyme Lodge's 115-acre campus and waterfront is ideally suited to maintain the health and safety of our guests.
+The private cabins spaced across the property naturally allow family groups to relax within their “bubble” and distance from other guests should they want to.

-We are using CDC recommendations and the American Hotel and Lodging Association Safe Stay program guidelines, supplemented by our own good judgement, to keep everyone here as safe as possible.
-We will update this page as we get additional recommendations from the national and state governments, and other experts.
+We use CDC recommendations and the American Hotel and Lodging Association Safe Stay program guidelines, supplemented by our own good judgement.
+We will update our practices and this page as we get additional recommendations from the national and state governments, and other experts.

 Staying at Loch Lyme Lodge